-Workshop 3: Stroke survivors and carers reviewed, critiqued, and improved the prototypes, in terms of information content, legibility of text and images, and timing/modes of use.
-Feedback was recorded by the facilitators, and recommended adaptations were made to the mock-ups.
+Workshop 3: Stroke survivors and carers reviewed, critiqued and improved the prototypes, in terms of information content, legibility of text and images, and timing/modes-of-use.
+Feedback was recorded by the facilitators, and recommended adaptations made to the mock-ups.
 These refined prototype proposals were also checked against the behavioural analysis.
-This step was important to ensure that key behavioural determinants of the target behaviours were being addressed and to identify where behaviour change techniques might be clearly relevant but absent.
+This step was important to ensure that key behavioural determinants of the target behaviours were being addressed, and to identify where behaviour change techniques might be clearly relevant but absent.

-Workshop 4: Stroke survivors, carers, and HSCPs together, examined each prototypical intervention component through two activities: First, each participant reviewed 2 or 3 components, selected according to their own expertise.
-In personalized workbooks, they answered questions, such as: How would this best fit into existing patterns of workflow? (who? where? when?); and: What would you add to this idea?
+Workshop 4: Stroke survivors, carers and HSCPs together, examined each prototypical intervention-component through two activities: First, each participant reviewed 2 or 3 components, selected according to their own expertise.
+In personalised workbooks, they answered questions such as: How would this best fit into existing patterns of workflow? (who? where? when?); and: What would you add to this idea?
 Next, the cohort split into three themed groups to discuss the means and viability of implementing the proposed components.
 Together, these activities provided a structured critique of the components.

-Design Synthesis 2: Data collected in all workbooks, and all adaptations or suggestions made directly to the mock-ups, were transcribed to a spread-sheet for cross-referencing and used to inform the final round of prototype development.
-Where specific additional expertise was needed, e.g. to agree on terminology, or to understand commissioning processes, the research team sought that advice after the workshops.
+Design Synthesis 2: Data collected in all workbooks, and all adaptations or suggestions made directly to the mock-ups, were transcribed to a spreadsheet for cross-referencing, and used to inform the final round of prototype development.
+Where specific additional expertise was needed, e.g. to agree terminology, or to understand commissioning processes, the research team sought that advice after the workshops.

-Based on this final input from all stakeholders, the intervention components were rationalized in number and final design refinements were made.
-232 👄 M. LIEVESLEY ET AL.

-They were organized into three subsets based on the timing of their provision and the draft Service Blueprint was updated.
-Together, this set of mockups and the corresponding Blueprint define the proposed intervention.
+Based on this final input from all stakeholders, the intervention components were rationalised in number and final design refinements made.
+They were organised into three subsets based on the timing of their provision and the draft Service Blueprint was updated.
+Together, this set of mock-ups and the corresponding Blueprint define the proposed intervention.